manni8436/stay-connected-hackathon/README.md

 ![Tetris](/README_files/tetris.png)

 ## Future Features
-- Add a multiplayer feature.
+- Add a multiplayer feature
-Adding a multiplay feature to the games will allow the users to enjoy playing the games together and compete simultaneously.
+  - Adding a multiplayer feature to the games will allow the users to enjoy playing the games together and compete simultaneously
 - Add co-op feature
-adding the co-op feature to the games will allow more users to participate in the same match and create different groups complete with each other.
+  - Adding the co-op feature to the games will allow more users to participate in the same match and create different groups to compete against each other
 - Add capturing images on canvas
-Adding the possibility to stick pictures to the canvas will make the user experience more engaging and interactive.
+   - Adding the possibility to stick pictures to the canvas will make the user experience more engaging and interactive

 ## Technologies Used